leichester/cheat-sheet-elixir/README.md

 #=> "Error!"
 ```

-`throw/catch` sometime is used for circuit breaking, but you can usually use another better way:
+`throw/catch` sometime is used for circuit breaking/controlling the flow, but you can usually use another better way:

 ```elixir
 try do